Indiana Lemon Law: Your Complete Legal Guide

 Consumer Remedies: Refund vs. Replacement

-When a vehicle qualifies as a lemon under Indiana law, the buyer has the right to choose between a refund or replacement.
+When a vehicle qualifies as a lemon under Indiana law, the buyer has the right to choose between a refund or a replacement.
 Under Indiana Code § 24-5-13-10, the manufacturer must provide the chosen remedy within 30 days.

 Option 1: Vehicle Refund (Buyback)